Quantum work statistics at strong reservoir coupling

-The first key deviation from standard thermodynamics lies in the fact that the equilibrium state of the system generally differs from the familiar Gibbs state when weak coupling breaks down.
+The first key departure from weak-coupling thermodynamics lies in the fact that the equilibrium state of the system generally differs from the familiar Gibbs state.
 Studies of both exactly-solvable and approximate models of strongly coupled quantum systems provide evidence that, when left to equilibriate, the system reaches the partial trace of a global Gibbs state with respect to both system and environment \cite{Grabert1984,Subasi2012,Thingna2012,Cresser2021a,Trushechkin2022}.
-This motivates the introduction of the so-called mean-force free energy $F_{S}^*$ \cite{Ford1985,Jarzynski2004, Gelin2009a,Philbin2016,miller2018}, which is an effective thermodynamic potential for the system that determines its properties at equilibrium while encoding information about interactions with the environment.
-This generalised notion of free energy also acts as the main ingredient for extending the laws of stochastic thermodynamics to the strong coupling regime out of equilibrium.
-For example, one can derive an extension of the Jarzynski fluctuation theorem when a system is driven away from a non-Gibbsian equilibrium state \cite{Campisi2009a}:
+Such deviations from standard equilibrium have also lead to recent extensions of stochastic thermodynamics to the strong coupling regime out of equilibrium.
+For example, one can derive an extension of the work fluctuation theorems when a system is driven away from a non-Gibbsian equilibrium state \cite{Campisi2009a}.
+However, one issue with these formal approaches is that the work distribution $P(W)$ is formidably difficult to compute in strong-coupling regimes since it is obtained from projecting the total system and environment into global energy eigenstates at the start and end of the process \cite{Campisi2009a,Talkner2009,Talkner2020}.
+Ultimately this means that, with the exception of relatively few exactly solvable models \cite{campisi2009b,PhysRevB.91.224303,Aurell2017a,funo2018}, methods for calculating $P(W)$ in open systems outside the weak coupling regime still remain limited.
+This is a significant issue for accurately modelling thermodynamic behaviour in a wide range of quantum system where we expect the interaction energy to contribute significantly to the work done on the system.
+The inadequacy of weak coupling approaches to quantum dynamics has been experimentally demonstrated in diverse platforms such as quantum dots~\cite{Wei14,Brash19}, defect centres in materials~\cite{Alkauskas_2014,Fischer23}, superconducting circuits~\cite{Bosman17, Bando22}, and organic molecules~\cite{Clear20}.
+The strong coupling regime is therefore of key importance to quantum thermodynamics, and obtaining accurate predictions for work statistics in microscopic systems inevitably requires more sophisticated methods that go beyond weak coupling approximations.